Connect with others who understand.

 • Bloody or yellowish discharge from nipple

-Sometimes a treatment, not the cancer itself, leads to a rash.
-Many medications have the potential to cause a rash as a side effect, including breast cancer treatments such as:
+Sometimes a breast cancer treatment, not the cancer itself, leads to a rash.
+Any medication can potentially cause a rash as a side effect.
+Breast cancer treatments that may cause a rash include:

-• Hormone therapy — Medications that block cancer cells’ supply of natural hormones such as estrogen and progesterone
+• Hormone therapy drugs — Medications that block cancer cells from using hormones like estrogen and progesterone may trigger rashes in some individuals.

-• Immunotherapy — A drug such as pembrolizumab (Keytruda) that boosts the immune system to help it fight off the cancer cells
+• Immunotherapy drugs, such as pembrolizumab (Keytruda) — These boost the immune system to help fight cancer cells but can sometimes overstimulate the immune system, causing skin reactions.

 Noncancerous Breast Conditions

-Mastitis may cause swelling, redness in pale skin or purple in dark skin, warmth, and pain in the breasts of women who are lactating.
+Mastitis may cause swelling, redness in pale skin or purple in dark skin, warmth, and pain in the breasts of individuals who are lactating.
 (Medical Images)

 Sometimes a breast infection or other noncancerous condition can produce a rash.
 A breast rash could result from:

-• Mastitis — Inflammation of the breast, usually experienced by breastfeeding women who have a blocked milk duct
+• Mastitis — Inflammation of the breast that usually occurs with breastfeeding and is caused by a blocked milk duct or infection

-• Mammary duct ectasia — Condition that arises when a milk duct widens and its walls get thicker, which can lead to a blocked or clogged duct
+• Mammary duct ectasia — A condition that arises when a milk duct widens and sometimes become infected

 Treatments for Breast Rash

-Once a doctor determines the cause of your breast rash, it can be treated.
-This could involve both medical approaches to address cancer and at-home measures to relieve discomfort.
+Once its cause is determined, your breast rash can be treated.
+This could involve both medical approaches to address the cancer or at-home measures to relieve discomfort.

 Medical Interventions for Breast Cancer Rash